When will you visit Japan?

 The rainy days are not so continuous, and drizzling rain mainly falls.

-So, this rainy season is not called "tsuyu".
+So, this rainy season is not called "tsuyu" in June and July.

 In Hokkaido and Okinawa area, the rainy season doesn't appear clearly.